-- Click on Clear in the Selection section of the Map Tab to clear your selection. - Click on the Select By Attributes Tool in the Selection area of the Map Tab to open the Select Layer By Attribute Pane. - ☐ Set the Layer Name or Table View to counties_detailed. - ☐ Set the Selection type to "New selection." - $\ \square$ Click on the SQL button to change to SQL mode.
+- Click on Clear in the Selection section of the Map Tab to clear your selection. - Click on the Select By Attributes Tool in the Selection area of the Map Tab to open the Select Layer By Attribute Pane. - □ Set the Layer Name or Table View to counties_detailed. - □ Set the Selection type to "New selection." - □ Click on the SQL button to change to SQL mode. - □ Provide the following syntax: F1995 > F2005. - If you would like to validate the statement before applying the query, you can use the validate option. - □ Click Apply to execute the query.